dune73/katacoda-scenarios/scenario-2/intro.md

 This is a Katacoda scenario based on a tutorial that has been published as part of a larger series of Apache / ModSecurity / OWASP Core Rule Set tutorials at [netnea](https://netnea.com/apache-tutorials).

-This tutorial is also available as a [video walk through](https://www.youtube.com/watch?v=JdsWhVlU8i0).

-## What are we doing?
+### What are we doing?

-We're compiling an Apache web server for a test system.
+We are configuring a minimal Apache web server and will occasionally be talking to it with curl, the TRACE method and ab.

-## Why are we doing this?
+### Why are we doing this?

-In professional use of the web server it’s very often the case that special requirements (security, additional debugging messages, special features from a new patch, etc.) force you to leave behind the distribution packages and quickly create some binaries on your own.
-In this case it’s important for the infrastructure to be prepared and to already have experience compiling and running your own binaries on production systems.
-It’s also easier to work with self-compiled Apache in a laboratory-like setup, which is also beneficial in terms of debugging.

-## New to Katacoda?

-Katacoda is an interactive learning system that lets you train on virtual machines right into your browser.
-For the scenario here, you will be presented with a shell terminal and a separate text screen that explains the steps at hand.
-The commands will be presented to you along the description.
-You can click on the commands to execute them in the shell window.
+A secure server is one that permits only as much as what is really needed.
+Ideally, you would build a server based on a minimal system by enabling additional features individually.
+This is also preferable in terms of understanding what’s going on, because this is the only way of knowing what is really configured.
+Starting with a minimal system is also helpful in debugging.
+If the error is not present in the minimal system, features are added individually and the search for the error goes on.
+When the error occurs, it is identified to be related to the last configuration directive added.

+### Requirements

+**The requirements are already met here on Katacoda.
+So nothing to do for you and you can start immediately.**

+* An Apache web server, ideally one created using the file structure shown in [Tutorial 1 (Compiling an Apache web server)](https://www.netnea.com/cms/apache-tutorial-1_compiling-apache).